turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/delete-te/index.md

 > [!NOTE] Note: Deletion can take an extended period of time (15 plus minutes).

-## Step 4: Monitor Deletion
+## Step 6: Monitor Deletion

 You have initiated the deletion of the TE version.
-This triggers deletion of nested CloudFormation stacks.
+This triggers deletion of several nested CloudFormation stacks.

 Select the TE Provisioned Product, select the **Outputs** tab, and use the **CloudFormationStackARN** **Value** link to navigate to the CloudFormation stack and monitor the deletion progress.

 ![Navigate To CFN ](/images/docs/guardrails/guides/hosting-guardrails/installation/delete-te/service-catalog-navigate-cfn.png)

-The TED CloudFormation stack status should change to `DELETE_IN_PROGRESS` indicating the update process is in progress.
+The TE CloudFormation stack status should change to `DELETE_IN_PROGRESS` indicating the delete process is in progress.

 ![Delete Progress](/images/docs/guardrails/guides/hosting-guardrails/installation/delete-te/cfn-te-stack-delete-progress.png)

-## Step 5: Review
+## Step 7: Review

 - [ ] The TE CloudFormation stack status should change to `DELETE_COMPLETE` indicating the deletion completed successfully.